Greater Manchester: Music, theatre and performing arts

 Manchester is also a centre for musical education, via the Royal Northern College of Music and Chetham's School of Music.

 The Manchester Arena holds over 21,000 people, and is the largest indoor arena in the United Kingdom.
 It has been voted International Venue of the Year, and for several years was the most popular venue in the world.
 The 23,500-seat Co-op Live arena is under construction in Greater Manchester, it will open in 2023.
 Sports grounds in Greater Manchester, such as the City of Manchester Stadium, also host large live-music events.
-A £200 million flexible, large-scale cultural, arts, and exhibition space named The Factory is under construction on the former site of Granada Studios in central Manchester.
+A £200 million flexible, large-scale cultural, arts, and exhibition space named Factory International was opened in 2023 on the former site of Granada Studios in central Manchester.
 It is named with reference to Factory Records, a Manchester-based independent record label, founded in 1978 by Tony Wilson and Alan Erasmus.
-Factory Records – which featured acts such as Joy Division, New Order, and the Happy Mondays — and The Haçienda, served as a catalyst in the late-1980s for a blending of alternative rock, psychedelic rock and electronic dance music known as Madchester.
+Factory Records – which featured acts such as Joy Division, New Order, and the Happy Mondays – and The Haçienda, served as a catalyst in the late-1980s for a blending of alternative rock, psychedelic rock and electronic dance music known as Madchester.
 Greater Manchester continues to be associated with guitar and dance music.